nextgenbio/nextgenbio/workshops.md

 layout: page
 title: About
 permalink: /workshops/
-date: 2017-05-22
+date: 2017-08-01
 ---

 ## The next workshop

-The next (and first!) workshop will run on the 3rd-5th (Monday-Wednesday inclusive) of July 2017.
-It will be aimed at researchers with limited or no previous experience in programming and data analysis but who need these approaches in their research.
+The next (and second!) workshop will run on the 13-15th (Wednesday-Friday inclusive) of September 2017.
+It is be aimed at researchers with limited or no previous experience in programming and data analysis but who need these approaches in their research in the life sciences.
 If you are not sure if you are in this group, consider the following example.

 Given the file `test.txt`:
 ~~~
-> less test.txt
+> cat test.txt
 Apple
 Banana
 Kiwi